kign/c4wa/etc/doc/language.md

 Cross-compiling the code with standard C compiler is listed above as one of the design goals, and it should indeed be simple and straightforward; `c4wa` does not use any special syntax or markers not known to a C compiler.
-Nevertheless, you may need a few adjustments:
+Nevertheless, a few adjustments might be necessary:

   * Due to incompatible dynamic memory semantics, you need to either emulate customary C functions `malloc` and `free` in `c4wa`